wdoekes/weather_station_chaos-fap/ReadMe.md

-# Flipper Zero Weather Stations Chaos
+# Flipper Zero Weather Station Chaos

 This is a copy of the Weather Station application from the [Flipper Zero](https://flipperzero.one/) version 0.74.2 source, written mostly by